abtercms/abterphp/README.md

    - Needs MySQL 8.0 `BIN_TO_UUID` and `UUID_TO_BIN` support
    - Needs query builder support (although not a must)
  - Setup [codeclimate.com](https://codeclimate.com/) properly
+ - Ask about discarding changes when using the Back to List button
+ - Icons for Grid and Form buttons

 ### Ideas for 1.1:
  - WYSIWYG file selector